How to tenderize skirt steak?

 What Are Enzymatic Tenderizers?

-Enzymatic tenderizers are natural substances derived from certain fruits that contain enzymes capable of breaking down proteins in meat.
-These enzymes work by targeting the connective tissues and muscle fibers, making the meat more tender and easier to chew.
+Enzymatic tenderizers are natural substances found in certain fruits that aid in tenderizing skirt steak by breaking down proteins in the meat.
+These enzymes target connective tissues and muscle fibers, making skirt steak tenderizing more effective and resulting in a softer, easier-to-chew texture.

 Common enzymes used in meat tenderization include: